wormhole-foundation/wormhole/docs/protocol.md

 output a **VAA** that can be used with a foreign chain smart contract to reclaim an unwrapped local asset or mint a wrapped `spl-token`.

-This VAA will be posted on Solana by one of the guardians using the `PostVAA` instruction and will be stored in the `LockProposal`.
+This VAA will be posted on Solana by one of the guardians using the `SubmitVAA` instruction and will be stored in the `LockProposal`.

 Depending on whether the fees are sufficient for **guardians** or **relayers** to cover the foreign chain fees, they